When you're planning to relocate, how far in advance should you start a job search? What's the best way to job hunt long distance?

 Check Out the Job Market

 Take the time to check out the job market before you start your job search.
-Scanning job sites like Indeed.com (which aggregates listings from company websites and job boards) can give you a sense of the quantity of suitable jobs in your new location.
+Scanning job sites like Indeed.com (which aggregates listings from company websites and job boards) can give you a sense of the number of suitable jobs in your new location.

 Consulting fellow alumni, if you're a college graduate, LinkedIn contacts, and members of professional groups in the new location can help you to assess the specific market conditions for your profession.
-Here are ten tips for finding a job in a new city when you're planning to move.

 When to Tell Your Current Employer